corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/app-upgrade-notes-enterprise.md

 * Upgrade your `quasar.jar` file to the version consistent with your Corda version.
 * Delete your `lib` directory and switch to using the Gradle test runner.

-You can find instructions for both options in [running tests in Intellij](../../../../../en/platform/corda/4.9/enterprise/testing.html#running-tests-in-intellij).
+You can find instructions for both options in [Running tests in IntelliJ](../community/testing.html#running-tests-in-intellij).

 4. Check you're using Corda Gradle plugins version 5.0.12, and that Corda Enterprise dependencies are referenced with the right distribution.